Texas Divorce 101: Alimony vs. Spousal Maintenance

 - The spouses were married for at least 10 years but not more than 20 years.

-Maintenance for 7 Years
+Spousal Maintenance for 7 Years

 - The spouses were married for at least 20 years but not more than 30 years.

-Maintenance for 10 Years
+Spousal Maintenance for 10 Years

 - The spouses were married for 30 years or more.

-Modification and Termination
+Modification and Termination of Support in Texas

-After the divorce is final, any party affected by the original order for spousal maintenance may file a motion requesting the court to reduce the amount of spousal maintenance payments owed moving forward.
+After the divorce is final, any party affected by the original order for spousal maintenance may file a motion requesting the Texas court to reduce the amount of spousal maintenance payments owed moving forward.
 Tex.
 Fam.
 Code § 8.057(a).
 The obligor must continue to pay the original amount ordered while the modification suit is pending until a new replacement order is entered by the Judge.

-Free Consultation: Family Law Attorney in Oklahoma
+Free Consultation: Family Law Attorney in Texas